Positron emission tomography

 PET scans can reveal areas of decreased blood flow in the heart.
-This information can help you and your doctor decide, for example, whether you might benefit from a procedure to open clogged heart arteries (angioplasty) or coronary artery bypass surgery.
+This information can help you and your health care provider decide, for example, whether you might benefit from coronary artery bypass surgery or a procedure to open clogged heart arteries, called angioplasty.

-PET scans can be used to evaluate certain brain disorders, such as tumors, Alzheimer's disease and seizures.
+PET scans can be used to check certain brain disorders, such as tumors, Alzheimer's disease and seizures.

-For your PET scan, a radioactive drug (tracer) will be put into your body.
-Because the amount of radiation you're exposed to is small, the risk of negative effects from it is low.
+For your PET scan, a radioactive drug called a tracer will be injected into a vein.
+Because the amount of radiation you're exposed to in the tracer is small, the risk of negative effects from the radiation is low.
 But the tracer might:

 How you prepare

-- If you're taking any medications, vitamins or herbal supplements
+- If you're taking any medicines, vitamins or herbal supplements.

-- If you're afraid of enclosed spaces (claustrophobic)
+- If you're afraid of enclosed spaces, a condition known as claustrophobia.

 What you can expect